-This 11er peak is not in the book.
-Judi Steciak and Carl Hamke provided the following West Face route information.
-See their article on the missing Eleveners in the climbing history section of this site.
+This peak is not in the book.
+Judi Steciak and Carl Hamke provided the following West Face Route information.
+See their article on the Missing Eleveners in the Climbing History section of this site.
 Livingston Douglas climbed a variation of the West Face Route.
-His route description is found further down the page.
+His route description is found farther down the page.

-Howard Peak is a spectacular, double summited, peak located in the Wildhorse drainage on the eastern side of the Pioneer Mountains.
+Howard Peak is a spectacular, double-summitted, peak located in the Wildhorse drainage on the eastern side of the Pioneer Mountains.
+USGS Standhope Peak

 West Face, Class 3-4 by Judi Steciak and Carl Hamke

-Howard Peak splits the Left Fork of Wildhorse Creek from the main run.
+Howard Peak splits the Left Fork of Wildhorse Creek from the main fork.
 It is located just over a mile NNE of Big Basin Peak.
-From the end of the road in Wildhorse Canyon (C)(1) (p.
-259), cross the Left Fork Wildhorse Creek on a bridge and follow a sheep herder’s trail up the drainage until it crosses to the opposite side of the creek.
+From the end of the road in Wildhorse Canyon [(C)(1) on Page 259], cross the Left Fork Wildhorse Creek on a bridge and follow a sheep herder’s trail up the drainage until it crosses to the opposite side of the creek.
 Continue up the drainage.
 When the creek doglegs to the east, climb up the slopes north of the creek to the flat meadows below the summit.
-Climb up one of the gullies that break the west face and do a rising traverse to the saddle just south of the summit.
-Contour out on to the west face and climb up a series of sloping ledges to the summit.
+Climb up one of the gullies that break the West Face and do a rising traverse to the saddle just south of the summit.
+Contour out on to the West Face and climb up a series of sloping ledges to the summit.

 West Face Route–Douglas Variation, Class 3 by Livingston Douglas

 Date of Climb: 7/8/16